every1no1/MyriadRPCWrapper/README.md

 Example usage can be seen in the Main class.

-Your myriadcoin.conf file should like something like this.
+Your myriadcoin.conf file should look something like this.

 ```
 listen=1 (if you want to accept incoming connections)